 As mentioned above, consider structuring your content into short paragraphs with questions as subheadings.

-You may even want to think about certain content styles which Google tends to prefer:
+You may even want to think about certain content styles that Google tends to prefer:

 It is a good idea to repurpose old content to increase ranking potential and even steal featured snippets from competitors.